 On a side note, when Dreamworks was preparing for Robert Downey Jr. to play a black man for this movie, they carefully tiptoed around the issue, even bringing in focus groups to make sure nothing was offensive to black people.
 I suppose they assume the disabled don't deserve this kind of respect.

 Overall, they claim the movie is a stab at the whole political correctness overload and also making fun of the sleazy Hollywood set.
-I have no problem with those premises, but making fun of an ago-driven washed-up actor is not on the same level as mocking the disabled.
+I certainly have no problem with those premises, but making fun of an ego-driven washed-up actor is not on the same level as mocking the disabled.
 I think that's where they cross the line.

 Hat tip: Thanks, Kara, for sharing this, and also Megan for posting about this as well!
 (I just found your post, Megan - I guess we both had the same reaction!)